• Skip to primary navigation

 Is a French 75 strong?

-Because this cocktail is made with gin and sparkling wine, 2 types of alcohol, it is a fairly strong cocktail.
-If you compare it to a gin and tonic, which has a little more gin but a non-alcoholic mixer, you could say a French 75 is a little stronger.
+Because this cocktail is made with gin and sparkling wine, two types of alcohol, it is a fairly strong cocktail.
 It can kind of sneak up on you because it tastes very light.

 As always, please drink responsibly, and as my mother used to tell me before I went out with friends, choose a designated driver.